brainglobe/brainglobe.github.io/docs/source/projects/blackcap/index.md

 a very interesting animal model.
 However, the lack of a high quality reference atlas hinders computational neuroanatomy research in this species.
 Anatomical atlases define a standard coordinate system for an organ, and allow data from multiple sources to be aligned and then visualised and analysed together.
-This makes it easier to integrate results different sources, and facilitates data sharing and collaboration.
+This makes it easier to integrate results from different sources, and facilitates data sharing and collaboration.

 For this reason, we collaborated with [Simon Weiler](https://sites.google.com/view/neuroweiler) from the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org), and the lab of